 “How can I prevent gum disease?”

-“Do you use a digital x-ray system?”
+“Do you use a digital x-rays system”

 Digital X-rays provide several advanced imaging options designed to save time, provide clearer dental photos, and expose patients to less radiation than with traditional X-ray technology.

 Our practice is focused on making your dental experience as comfortable as possible.
 At your next appointment, we’ll be happy to answer any questions you may have.

 “How do I schedule my next check up?”